ResilientEcosystem/blog/_posts/2024-5-21-ResLenses.md

 **Data:**
 Selects the source of the data to view.
 Default is *ResDB*.
-- `ResDB`: Resilient DB data.
-All transactions that have occurred on the Resilient DB network with amounts involved.
+- `ResDB`: ResilientDB data.
+All transactions that have occurred on the ResilientDB network with amounts involved.
 - `Ethereum`: Sampled data collected on the ethereum network.
 A sample of 48,000 transactions from the last 24 hours and all the addresses involved.
 Typically will have more addresses than transactions.
 Note that this will take a second to load.

 Note: With Ethereum, there are typically more addresses than transactions, resulting in very sparse looking data.
 It is recommnded that this data is viewed with the *Largest Transaction* sorting scheme and or with the *Symmetry* setting set to `true` to bring forth more activity to the top left.